 If you're coming with children, take advantage of the fair's stroller hours on Saturday, March 25 when the show opens early for parents and their little ones.
 On the other end of the spectrum, the fair also offers Art After Dark on Thursday, March 23 (6-9pm).

-Passes start at $25, but if you get the All-Access Pass ($80), you and a guest will be able to enjoy Art After Dark, refreshing drinks and special family hours all weekend long.
-Living up to its name, the fair will also give free admission to those who come on Friday between 6 and 8pm.
+Passes start at $27, but Time Out readers can get discounted tickets with this link.
+Living up to its name, the fair will also give free admission to those who come on Friday, March 24 between 6 and 8pm.